-Born in New York City on August 20, 1958, David O. Russell is a director, producer and screenwriter who, in 1994, released his debut feature-length project, Spanking the Monkey.
+Born in New York, New York, on August 20, 1958, David O. Russell is a director, producer and screenwriter who, in 1994, released his debut feature-length project, Spanking the Monkey.
 He later directed the action drama Three Kings (1999) and the comedic I Heart Huckabees (2004).
-Russell has earned Oscar nominations for his directing work on 2010's The Fighter and 2012's Silver Linings Playbook and 2013's American Hustle.
+Russell has earned Oscar nominations for his directing work on 2010's The Fighter, 2012's Silver Linings Playbook and 2013's American Hustle.

 Background and Early Career

 David Owen Russell was born in New York City on August 20, 1958.
 Russell's early career seemed to be at least partially influenced by his parents' work background; his mother was involved in political activism and his father worked in sales for a book publisher.
 Russell went on to attend Amherst College, graduating in 1981, before leaving the states to teach English in Nicaragua.
 He later worked as a teacher in Boston, Massachusetts, and then as a community organizer in Lewiston, Maine.